 How Safe is Monaco?

 Living in Monaco is very safe.
 Monaco is considered one of the safest countries in the world.
-The entire town of Monaco is monitored by a 24-hour video surveillance system.
-They also have the most policemen per head out of any country — one police officer for every 100 residents of the Monaco population.
+A 24-hour video surveillance system monitors the entire town.
+They also have the most policemen per head out of any country — one police officer for every 80 residents of the Monaco population.

 What are the Best Places to Eat and Drink in Monaco?

-Le Louis XV – Alain Ducasse a l’Hotel de Paris – Le Louis XV is a three Michelin star restaurant located in Monte Carlo.
-In 2003, it was ranked as the third best restaurant in the world.
+Le Louis XV – Alain Ducasse a l’Hotel de Paris – Le Louis XV is a Michelin-3-star restaurant located in Monte Carlo.
+In 2003, it was ranked as the third-best restaurant in the world.
 Since then, it has continued to impress.

 Blue Bay – The Blue Bay is located in the Monte-Carlo Bay Hotel and Resort.
-This Michelin star restaurant has an ocean view, valet parking, and serves Mediterranean, Caribbean, and seafood cuisine.
+This Michelin-2-star restaurant has an ocean view and valet parking and serves Mediterranean, Caribbean, and seafood cuisine.